//

 • 1884 Newspaper Articles About the Typhoid fever which hit Batlow and the family of Henry John and Nancy Jane.
 Also the burning death of a child and the poor condition of Henry John at that time.

-• About Batlow, New South Wales It was in Batlow that Henry and Nancy settled and raised a family.
+• About Batlow, New South Wales After living in Bombowlee (near Tumut) for, perhaps, 3 or 4 years, Henry and Nancy settled in Batlow.
 They purchased a 2 acre block in Batlow on 23/11/1871, then after selling that, acquired, on 2/2/1882, 40 acres of land adjacent to land which later became the golf course.
-Many Keenan descendants still live in Batlow and the surrounding area, but there are also many in other parts of NSW (such as Bombowlee, near Tumut, Engadine) and in Victoria.
+Many Keenan descendants still live in Batlow and the surrounding area, but there are also many in other parts of NSW (such as Bombowlee and Engadine) and in Victoria.
 This page includes maps, book titles and internet links concerning Batlow, as well as many photographs.

 • Tragedy - 5/3/1909 Batlow Newspaper Article In 1909 two young Keenan boys (Eric and Sidney Catherall) were found shot dead in Batlow.
 Here is a transcript of the first report which appeared in the local paper, the Tumut and Adelong Times.